2015, Vol. 2 Issue 3, Part A

 How to cite this article:

 Yeşim Koç, Adem Gülel.
 Effects on protein levels on Gallaria mellonella (Lepidoptera: Pyralidae) adults at different age of changing the start time of the light.
+International Journal of Fauna and Biological Studies.
 2015; 2(3): 40-43.